-It helps to have all the facts before drawing conclusions, so assembling a team to gather all the data you’ll need to calculate turnover cost is a good place to start.
-Members of the finance team, the HR department, operational coordinators, and team leaders in the organization who are the most concerned about profitability, are often most focused on metrics and key indicators and are all valuable when looking to gather this type of information.
+It helps to have all the facts before drawing conclusions.
+So, assembling a data-gathering team is a good starting point to calculate employee turnover cost.
+The finance team, HR department, operational coordinators, and team leaders who are most concerned about profitability are often focused on metrics and key indicators.
+Their insights are invaluable when gathering this data.

 Questions to pose to this group include: